gnes-ai/hub/README.md

 - **X-as-service**: it makes models cloud-native, and ready to be served as GNES microservices.
 - **Full autonomy**: model developers have the complete autonomy on what to install and to include for running the algorithms.
 - **Simple interface**: override few methods and you are ready to go.
-Concentrate on the core logic of the algorithm, don't even worry about microservice, network communication, model persistence.
+Concentrate on the core logic of the algorithm.
-- **Good for all**: the community can enjoy the state-of-the-art models without worrying about dependencies, model files, versioning, etc. Just `docker pull`!
+- **Good for all**: the community can enjoy the state-of-the-art models without worrying about dependencies, data files, drivers, versioning, etc. Just `docker pull`!

 [📒 Interested readers are recommended to read the long version.](https://hanxiao.github.io/2019/07/29/Generic-Neural-Elastic-Search-From-bert-as-service-and-Go-Way-Beyond/#model-as-docker-and-docker-as-a-plugin)